 - Fish, especially oily fish like mackerel, sardines, herring, salmon and tuna.

-In addition, consuming whole foods over processed, refined foods is a great place to start to gain some health benefits associated with the Mediterranean diet.
+In addition, consuming whole foods over processed, highly refined foods is a great place to start to gain some health benefits associated with the Mediterranean diet.
 Of course there are times when some processing is involved.
 For example, olive oil ain’t an olive – but the olive is minimally processed to any oil, and a better food choice compared to many other seed oils.

 A diet comprising of mostly real food will also benefit in the short-term.
 Boosting mood, energy and bodily function, it is a win-win!